How to Choose the Best RV to Live in Full-Time

 - How much stuff do you have?

-The answers to these questions will impact the size of the RV you choose.
+The answers to these questions will impact the size of your RV.

 There are a few reasons you will want to opt for the smallest space you can comfortably live in.
 Here are a few advantages of a smaller RV.

-- CAMPSITES – Do you want to stay in national parks and get to more out-of-the-way places?
+CAMPSITES.
+Do you want to stay in state or national parks and get to more out-of-the-way places?
 The bigger you go, the harder that will be.
 But, if your dream is camping at RV resorts or boondocking in large spaces in Arizona, you’ll be fine with a 35+ foot rig.

-- SIMPLIFICATION – The bigger you go, the more time and energy your RV will require to move.
+SIMPLIFICATION.
+The bigger you go, the more time and energy your RV will require to move.
 Driving a 24-foot motorhome down the highway is mentally easier than pulling a trailer over 30 feet.
-Maintaining and operating a big motorhome requires more time and more complex systems.
+Maintaining and operating a big motorhome requires more time and tending to more complex systems.
 The more space and stuff you have, the more it will impact the convenience of everything you do.